zsdev07/InTorrent/README.md

 # InTorrent

 InTorrent is an open-source Flutter plugin that wraps the [libtorrent](https://libtorrent.org) C++ engine via a small, focused Dart FFI API.
 It's built to do one thing well: let a Flutter app add a magnet link, track its status, and stream a file from it with a minimal, predictable surface that stays easy to maintain.

-> **Status: Early development.** InTorrent is under active design and is not yet ready for production use.
-The core API is being built out, check back for updates, or follow along in the commit history.

 ## Why InTorrent?